zengshx777/OWRCT_codes_package/README.md

 # OW_RCT
  Codebase for OW-RCT paper.
- Please Web Appendix C for reproducing the results.
+ Please see Web Appendix C for reproducing the results.